Kairos-T/noted/_posts/2024-05-18-Enumeration.md

     1. VRFY: Validates users
     2. EXPN: Retrieve actual delivery addresses of aliases, and mailing list
     3. RCPT TO: Defines recipients of email
+- Attackers can use these commands to validate users, as they have differentt responses

 ## Domain Name System (DNS) Enumeration